Top 10 Benefits of Vegetarian FoodReading time: 8 min

-While this diet does require us to give up meat products (with the exception of a flexitarian alternative) it does open up a whole new world of diverse food to not only take care of your health but also the environment.
+While this vegetarian or vegan diet requires us to give up meat products (except a flexitarian alternative), it opens up a whole new world of diverse food to take care of your health and the environment.

 What are the Benefits of Vegetarian Food?